rahulchoudhary1999/ORMFramework/README.md

 }
 }
 ```
-2)Second Example will show you how to do update operations.
+2)Second Example will show you how to do update operation.

 ```
 import java.text.*;